 The National Law Enforcement Retreat, hosted by the Billy Graham Rapid Response Team (RRT), will be held March 31-April 2 in Horseshoe Bay, Texas (just 90 minutes northwest of Austin).
-Registration is still open for the three-day event dedicated to addressing the emotional and spiritual needs of law enforcement officials and their spouses/families.
+The three-day event is dedicated to addressing the emotional and spiritual needs of law enforcement officials and their spouses/families.

 Andrew Columbia, an alumni of New York police department’s Fighting 9th precinct, knows what his fellow law enforcement officials are going through, and that’s why speaking at the National Law Enforcement Retreat means so much to him.